 In the ordinary course of business, food businesses must comply with the Food Act 2004 and specifically the food safety requirements in the Australia New Zealand Food Standards Code.

 Everyone working in a food business has a responsibility to understand and think about how they can contribute towards community-wide efforts to stop the spread of coronavirus (COVID-19).

 You should review all aspects of the food business that may increase the risk of COVID-19 transmission.
 This will allow your food business to apply practical measures to reduce risk of infection between staff or to the general public.

 The manager of a food business should provide training to staff on hygiene practices and any procedural changes that have been implemented to avoid spread of the virus.

-Food handlers and other staff must maintain strict requirements around their health and hygiene.
+Food handlers and other staff should:

-- wash your hands frequently when preparing foods, after going to the bathroom, after handling money and after touching your face or hair
+- Wash your hands frequently when preparing foods, after going to the bathroom, after handling money and after touching your face or hair.

-- avoid touching your eyes, mouth and nose
+- Avoid touching your eyes, mouth and nose.

-- avoid touching areas that have been in direct contact with a customer
+- Avoid touching areas that have been in direct contact with a customer.

 Information for staff